-New Broadway tuner "A Tale of Two Cities" revolted against the critics in Week 18 (Sept.
-23-29), with the musical -- largely panned after its Sept.
-18 opening -- logging the largest box office bump…
+New Broadway tuner "A Tale of Two Cities" revolted against the critics last week, with the musical -- largely panned after its Sept.
+25 opening -- logging the largest box office bump of a frame in…

 When this latest modern-dress version of Sophocles' "Antigone" begins with the chorus declaiming "We, the People" and the Oedipus clan decrying "Family is forever," one braces for another…

 New York City Opera has commissioned composer Philip Glass ("Koyaanisqatsi," "The Hours") to pen an opera about Walt Disney, to be staged in collaboration with Brit legit troupe Improbable.

 The upcoming Rialto revival of "West Side Story" has marked its turf at the Palace Theater, the venue soon to be vacated by "Legally Blonde."

 Shubert Org chairman Gerald Schoenfeld and Joel Klein, chancellor of the New York City Dept. of Education, will be the recipients of the Broadway League's first Schoenfeld Vision for Arts in…